Tachycardia

 • Myocardial ischemia—poor blood flow to the heart

-• Electrolyte problems—too much or too little calcium, sodium, magnesium, and potassium in the blood
+• Electrolyte problems—too much or too little calcium, sodium, magnesium, or potassium in the blood

 • Hypoxemia—not enough oxygen in the blood